China Fusion Engineering Test Reactor: Design

-The second phase of design, the engineering design phase, began in 2015.
-Research was directed towards the design of a large-scale machine with the aim of achieving 1 GW power output per DEMO's validation requirement.
-Since 2017, research has moved towards simulating various operating scenarios, researching the nuance of various experimental designs of individual CFETR components, such as the full-sized vacuum vessel and tritium breeding technology.
+The second phase of design, the engineering design phase, began in 2015, directed towards the design of a large-scale machine with the aim of achieving 1 GW power output per DEMO's validation requirement.
+Since 2017, research moved towards simulating various operating scenarios, researching the nuance of various experimental designs of individual CFETR components, such as the full-sized vacuum vessel and tritium breeding technology.

-As of 2021, discoveries made since the conceptual and engineering phases of research are being consolidated, integrated and built upon, thereby bringing the CFETR a step closer to a unified design and towards construction.
+As of 2019, discoveries made since the conceptual and engineering phases of research were being consolidated, integrated and built upon..

 Challenges

-Resource and infrastructure
+Location, resource and infrastructure

+The China Fusion Engineering Test Reactor is planned in Hefei, Anhui province.
 Some critical issues are still yet to be resolved, this includes 19 key system problems such as vertical instability control with internal coils, impurity control, alpha particle transport, disruption avoidance and mitigation, type-I ELM control and avoidance, technologies for the large heating power, tritium breeding and handling.
 Moreover, whilst the properties of materials needed for the construction of the CFETR are known, many of these materials have yet to be fabricated and research is still ongoing for the creation of required materials.

-Furthermore, self-sufficiency of the CFETR is one of the greatest challenges; however, it is a necessary one to overcome.
+Furthermore, self-sufficiency of the CFETR is one of the greatest challenges.
 Deuterium and tritium are the fuel sources for the CFETR, and whilst deuterium is naturally abundant, commercial tritium sources are scarce.
 Whilst tritium can be produced under lab conditions using heavy water reactors, accelerators and light water reactors, the present amount of tritium being produced internationally is insufficient for operating fusion reactors.
 As such, key challenges are creating an appropriate fuel cycle concept for tritium recycling and renewal as well as formulating novel methods to produce tritium in an economical and cost-effective manner.

 These challenges are multifaceted and complex, requiring interdisciplinary co-operation and research.
 As such, to tackle the 19 key system problems posed by the CFETR, individual teams have been formed to tackle each issue in isolation.
 This initiative is spearheaded by the Comprehensive Research Facility for Fusion Technology (CRAFT) and their team of 300 scientists, engineers and researchers in China in an attempt to resolve these critical issues by offering practical, viable and cost-effective solutions.